mir-group/phoebe/doc/sphinx/source/tutorials/elWanTransport.rst

 * :ref:`dopings` in :math:`cm^{-3}` at which we will compute results.
 This is only meaningful for semiconductors.

 * :ref:`smearingMethod` and :ref:`smearingWidth` sets the algorithm to approximate the Dirac-delta conserving energy.
-Here we are using the "gaussian" scheme, and the parameter @ref smearingWidth should be converged together with the :ref:`kMesh`.
+Here we are using the "gaussian" scheme, and the parameter :ref: `smearingWidth` should be converged together with the :ref:`kMesh`.
 Alternatively, one could use the "adaptiveSmearing" method, which chooses an adaptive width automatically.

 * :ref:`windowType` reduces the number of electronic states to those close to the chemical potential.
 More precisely, selects the electronic states such that :math:`\frac{\partial n}{\partial T} < \delta` and :math:`\frac{\partial n}{\partial \epsilon} < \delta`, where :math:`\delta` is set by :ref:`windowPopulationLimit`.
 This makes the calculation much faster, as one typically needs just few states close to the chemical potential.